Mānoa, Hawaii: History

-Chief Boki also chose Mānoa Valley as the historic birth site of the very first coffee plantation in Hawaii.
-With the aid of an agriculture expert, John Wilkinson, the coffee trees were able to survive which allowed its descendants to be brought over to Kona and other islands many years later.

-Hawaiʻi is the only state in the United States that produces coffee commercially.
+Chief Boki also chose Mānoa Valley as the site of Hawaii's first coffee plantation.
+With agriculture expert John Wilkinson's help, the coffee trees survived, allowing their descendants to be brought to Kona and other islands many years later.
+Hawaiʻi is the only US state that produces coffee commercially.
 For more history see coffee production in Hawaii.

-There are many legends associated with Mānoa.
+Many legends are associated with Mānoa.
 In one legend, Kahalaopuna was born to Kahaukani and Kauakuahine.
 Kahaukani is the wind of Mānoa and Kauakuahine is the rain of Mānoa.
-Kakaukani and Kauakuahine were brother and sister, both born to Akaaka (the projecting spur of the Mānoa mountain range) and Nalehuaakaaka (the lehua on the brow of the Mānoa ridge).
+Kahaukani and Kauakuahine were brother and sister, both born to Akaaka (the projecting spur of the Mānoa mountain range) and Nalehuaakaaka (the lehua on the brow of the Mānoa ridge).

 Education

-Hawaii Department of Education operates public schools in Mānoa, which is also home to the University of Hawaiʻi at Mānoa.
+The Hawaii State Department of Education operates public schools in Mānoa.

-The private Saint Francis School was in Mānoa until its 2019 closure.
+The private Saint Francis School was in Mānoa until it closed in 2019.